aspose-slides/Aspose.Slides-Documentation/net/getting-started/product-overview/_index.md

 - WebPermission is restricted.
 This means your application can only communicate with an address or the range of addresses that you defined in the <trust> element.
 - FileIOPermission is restricted.
 This means you can only access files in your application's virtual directory hierarchy.

-Due to the reasons above, Aspose .NET components cannot be used on servers granting permission set other than Full Trust.
+Due to the reasons above, Aspose .NET components can only be used on servers that grant the Full Trust permission set.